Pathoschild/canimod.github.io/guides/updating-a-smapi-mod.md

    `new SampleConfig().InitializeConfig(this.BaseConfigPath)`<br />`config.UpdateConfig()`<br />`config.LoadConfig(this.BaseConfigPath)`<br />`config.ReloadConfig()` | `helper.ReadConfig<SampleConfig>()`
    `config.WriteConfig()`  | `helper.WriteConfig(config)`

-For more information, see [creating a SMAPI mod: adding mod settings](/guides/creating-a-smapi-mod#adding-mod-settings).
+For more information, see [creating a SMAPI mod: configuration](/guides/creating-a-smapi-mod#configuration).
 For help with more advanced configuration (including custom JSON files and per-save configuration), see [advanced SMAPI mod configuration](/guides/creating-a-smapi-mod-advanced-config).